duosecurity/puppet-duo_unix/README.md

 The default is *latest*.

 ##Limitations
-This module has been built on and tested against Puppet 3.2.4
+This module has been built on and tested against Puppet 3.2.4.
+It does not yet support Puppet 4.

 The module has been tested on: